amrnn90/breeze-nuxt/README.md

 - Base URL is already set to `NUXT_PUBLIC_BACKEND_URL` value specified in your `.env` file.
 - Auto CSRF management.
 - Forwards the appropriate headers/cookies when in SSR context.
-- Redirects to `/login` page when the response contains one of these status codes: `401, 419`
-- Redirects to the `/verify-email` page when the response contains status code: `409`

 > **Note**
 > To take advantage of Nuxt3 SSR Hydration you should use this helper along with `useAsyncData` when making `GET` requests to fetch data, otherwise your app will make additional unnecessary requests once the page loads in your browser: